uptonking/note4yaoo/lib-db-datalog-community.md

   - The expressiveness of GraphQL is severely limited, it doesn't allow you to express even simple patterns like triangles, depth n, paths etc..
 - Exactly. **GraphQL solves the same problem as REST.
 It is not a graph query language despite its unfortunate name**.

+- It would be nice if there were layered language approach, with a core Datalog/SPARQL-like core language specified first, then the sugary language that target it.

 - ## 🆚️ [Graph query languages: Cypher vs. Gremlin vs. nGQL | Hacker News_202003](https://news.ycombinator.com/item?id=22482665)

 - Datalog is such a delight to use especially since queries are just data structures are just code.